 Merrill blinks between them.
 "Did I miss something?"

 The ship comm interrupts them.
-"Kitten, I need you in the cockpit," Isabela says, and she snickers before continuing.
+"Kitten, the cockpit's desperate for you," Isabela says, snickering at herself before continuing.
 "Hawke and Anders, tomorrow we hit up Caleston for their eezo, and you two earn your oxygen."

 The comm buzzes out for a moment, but then Isabela speaks again: "Try to get some sleep."